 Mining is another way to obtain crypto assets, but it typically requires a much bigger investment in terms of time and equipment.
 Crypto mining, also called proof-of-work, is a consensus mechanism used by many crypto platforms.
 It’s an intensive and highly competitive endeavor, whereby miners (basically the computers or “nodes” on the network) execute billions of complex calculations in order to verify a block of data on a given blockchain.
 When a miner is the first to confirm a block, they’re typically rewarded with coins.

-After a prolonged regulatory battle, in October 2021 the SEC began approving exchange-traded funds (ETFs) based on bitcoin futures, opening the door to a wave of new investment opportunities.
-As of November 2021, these ETFs only invest in bitcoin futures, not actual bitcoin assets.
+After a prolonged regulatory battle, in October 2021 the SEC began approving exchange-traded funds (ETFs) based on Bitcoin futures, opening the door to a wave of new investment opportunities.
+These ETFs only invest in Bitcoin futures, not actual Bitcoin assets, but investors should note that the rules and regulations surrounding crypto in the U.S. are always changing, and are likely to continue changing in the years ahead.
 Investors can also consider certain funds that are investing in blockchain-based technologies.

 As cryptocurrencies grow, so do the companies that provide hardware and other backend services.
 Investors can consider investing in companies that do large-scale crypto mining, cryptocurrency exchanges, or companies that use crypto as part of their business or payments model.
 Like the emerging crypto-based ETFs, crypto stocks are likely to provide investors with an increasing number of opportunities as this space expands.